CrashPlan-Labs/crashplanCLI/docs/userguides/extensions.md

 )
 ```

-The `entry_points` section tells the crashplan CLI where to look for the commands to add to its main group.
+The `entry_points` section tells the CrashPlan CLI where to look for the commands to add to its main group.
 If you have
 multiple commands defined in your script you can add one per line in the `entry_points` and they'll all get installed
-into the crashplan CLI.
+into the CrashPlan CLI.

 Once your `setup.py` is ready, install it with pip while in the directory of `setup.py`: